Motorcyclist Charged With Murder In Crash That Killed UDel Freshman From NJ

-Brian Briddle was identified as the operator of the motorcycle that police tried to stop before it sped off at East Main Street just west of South Chapel Street just before midnight on Wednesday, Aug.
+Brian Briddle was identified as the operator of the motorcycle that an officer had tried stopping before he sped off at East Main Street west of South Chapel Street just before midnight on Wednesday, Aug.
 27, city police said.

-The motorcycle continued westbound on East Main Street at a high rate of speed and struck Noelia Gomez, who was in a crosswalk on West Main Street, just west of North College Avenue, police said.
+Briddle struck Noelia Gomez, who was in a crosswalk on West Main Street west of North College Avenue, police said.
 Gomez, of Clark, was a first-year student at the university, UDel said in a statement.

 The motorcyclist was ejected from the bike, which continued onto the sidewalk on the north side of West Main Street and struck four pedestrians on the sidewalk, along with a light pole, police said.